Faculty Resource Network

 Faculty Resource Network News

-The Faculty Resource Network 2017 National Symposium focusing on the theme "Engaging with Diversity in the College Classroom" will be held on Friday, November 17 and Saturday, November 18, 2017 in New Orleans, Louisiana.
+The Faculty Resource Network 2018 National Symposium focusing on the theme "Transforming Teaching Through Active Learning" will be held on Friday, November 16 and Saturday, November 17, 2018 in Orlando, Florida.

 Need more information?
 Visit the Faculty Resource Network page at www.nyu.edu/frn for more information about our faculty development programs.
 Participation in Faculty Resource Network programing is free to Farmingdale State College full-time faculty.